 Certificate of Merit Required

-Pennsylvania law requires all lawsuits asserting medical malpractice claims to be supported by a certificate merit.
+Pennsylvania law requires all lawsuits asserting medical malpractice claims to be supported by a certificate of merit.
 Pa.
 R.C.P.
 No. 1042.3.
 The certificate of merit must be signed by a “qualified expert” who has reviewed the plaintiff’s case and provided a written opinion indicating that the defendant’s conduct did not meet the accepted medical standard of care.

-This means that if you want to file a malpractice case you need to get another doctor to review your case and state in writing that the defendant’s doctors were negligent.
+This means that if you want to file a malpractice lawsuit in Pennsylvania, you need to get another doctor to review your case and state in writing that the defendant’s doctors were negligent.
 The certificate of merit must be submitted within 60 days of the lawsuit being filed, or the case will be automatically dismissed.
 The purpose of this requirement is to filter out potentially frivolous or excessive malpractice lawsuits.

 First Responder Immunity

 In Pennsylvania, first responders who render medical aid or treatment have limited immunity from being sued for medical malpractice.
 Under the Pennsylvania Emergency Medical Services Act (35 Pa.
 C.S.
 81), first responders who are licensed healthcare providers such as EMTs, paramedics, etc. cannot be held liable for medical negligence when rendering aid unless they are found to have acted with reckless indifference or gross negligence.
-This rule was recently applied by the Superior Court of Pennsylvania in the case of Fry v.
-Montrose Minute Men, Inc. (50 MDA 2022 (Pa.
-Super.
-Ct.
-Jul.
-28, 2023)), where the court dismissed claims of medical negligence against first responders based on an absence of gross negligence.

 Litigating Medical Malpractice Cases in Pennsylvania